-Despite having been trained using a comparatively simple simulation and deployed to the real world zeroshot without fine-tuning, our RL policy successfully tunes the transverse beam parameters on the real accelerator, finding magnet settings that achieve beam parameters closer to the target than those found by other state-ofthe-art black-box optimisation algorithms.
+Despite having been trained using a comparatively simple simulation and deployed to the real-world zeroshot without fine-tuning, our RL policy successfully tunes the transverse beam parameters on the real accelerator, finding magnet settings that achieve beam parameters closer to the target than those found by other state-ofthe-art black box optimization algorithms.
 Moreover, the trained policy converges on these magnet settings in just a few samples, tuning the beam in less wall time than human operators while achieving comparable results.
 An example of a trained policy from [5] tuning the transverse beam parameters in the EA is shown in Fig. 4.
-Here it can be observed that the target transverse beam parameters of $\mathbf{b}' = (-0.61 \text{ mm}, 0.26 \text{ mm}, 1.03 \text{ mm}, 0.35 \text{ mm})$ are reached after about 6 steps.
-For more detailed results and discussions, please refer to [1, 5].
+Here, it can be observed that the target transverse beam parameters of b' = (-0.61, 0.26, 1.03, and 0.35 mm) are reached after about six steps.
+For more detailed results and discussions, refer to [1,5].

 FIG. 4.
-An NN policy trained with RL tuning of the transverse beam parameters in the ARES EA. (a) The MSE loss development over parameter update iterations. (b) Beam parameters on the diagnostics screen over parameter update iterations. (c) and (d) quadrupole and dipole magnet settings over parameter update iterations.
+An NN policy trained with RL tuning of the transverse beam parameters in the ARES EA. (a) The MSE loss development over parameter update iterations. (b) Beam parameters on the diagnostics screen over parameter update iterations. (c), (d) quadrupole and dipole magnet settings over parameter update iterations.

-B. Gradient-based beam tuning and lattice optimisation
+B. Gradient-based beam tuning and lattice optimization

-In the field of particle accelerators, there are various optimisation tasks, ranging from lattice optimisation in the design phase of a facility to tuning actuators at run time.
-In some cases, these tasks have too many degrees of freedom to be feasibly solvable by black-box optimisation algorithms, such as BO or RLO.
+In the field of particle accelerators, there are various optimization tasks, ranging from lattice optimization in the design phase of a facility to tuning actuators at run time.
+In some cases, these tasks have too many degrees of freedom to be feasibly solvable by black box optimization algorithms, such as BO or RLO.
 However, their underlying function and its parameters may be known.
-In such cases, gradient-based optimisation may be used.
+In such cases, gradient-based optimization may be used.
 The latter has well-understood convergence properties and extensive tooling for it has been developed in the field of ML.
 Using gradient-based tuning on a model of an accelerator can help find good setups without the need for beam time.
-Even in cases where there exists a model mismatch, this offline optimisation approach can provide good starting points close to the optimum, which can then be further optimised online.
-Further, Cheetah can be used to reduce model mismatches through gradient-based system identification as is described in Section III C.
+Even in cases where there exists a model mismatch, this offline optimization approach can provide good starting points close to the optimum, which can then be further optimized online.
+Further, Cheetah can be used to reduce model mismatches through gradient-based system identification as is described in Sec.
+III C.

-In this example, we consider the same transverse beam tuning task as in Section III A. In contrast to before, we assume that unobserved properties, such as the incoming beam and the beamline components' misalignments, are known.
-This may be the case in simulations during the design stage of an accelerator, if an accelerator is known to deviate very little from its design parameters, or if system identification like in Section III C was performed ahead of time.
+In this example, we consider the same transverse beam tuning task as in Sec.
+III A. In contrast to before, we assume that unobserved properties, such as the incoming beam and the beamline components' misalignments, are known.
+This may be the case in simulations during the design stage of an accelerator, if an accelerator is known to deviate very little from its design parameters, or if system identification like in Sec.
+III C was performed ahead of time.

 The ARES lattice is loaded as a Cheetah Segment.
 Because Cheetah defines segments as PyTorch Module, all that is needed for PyTorch to automatically compute the gradient of the ARES EA with respect to the five magnet settings, is to define the latter as PyTorch Parameter.
 A fixed incoming beam is tracked through the EA Cheetah Segment.
-The resulting beam parameters can then be read from the diagnostic screen station at its end, and a MSE loss, defined as with \mathbf{b}' being the target beam and \mathbf{b} the currently observed beam at the screen station, can be computed, where $\mathbf{b}^{(i)}$ denotes the i-th element of \mathbf{b} .
+The resulting beam parameters can then be read from the diagnostic screen station at its end, and an MSE loss, defined as with b' being the target beam and b the currently observed beam at the screen station, can be computed, where $b^{(i)}$ denotes the ith element of b.
 PyTorch's automatic differentiation features can then be used to compute the gradient of the particle tracking and transverse beam parameter loss function with respect to the magnet settings

-$$\frac{1}{4} \sum{i=1}^{4} \left(\boldsymbol{b}^{(i)} - \boldsymbol{b}^{\prime(i)} \right)^2, \tag{7}$$
+$$\frac{1}{4} \sum{i=1}^{4} (\boldsymbol{b}^{(i)} - \boldsymbol{b}'^{(i)})^2, \tag{7}$$